lindamhalla/academic-kickstart/content/author/admin/_index.md

 +++

-My research interests include extreme value theory and its application to environmental data, smooth modelling, and causal inference.
+My research interests include extreme value theory and its application to environmental and financial data, quantitative risk modelling, smooth modelling, and causal inference.